hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 The important thing to notice here is, that the `properties` parameter has no influence on the search itself.
-Unlike you may have used store searches with other frameworks, this will **not** use the `properties` parameter as futher conditions to match a particular store entry.
+Unlike you may have used store searches with other frameworks, this will **not** use the `properties` parameter as further conditions to match a particular store entry.
 The only conditions the store will be searched for are the document `type` and `id`.

-Just to demonstrates the convenience of hoodie.store.findOrAdd, the belowth example illustrates the more complex alternative way of find and add:
+Just to demonstrates the convenience of hoodie.store.findOrAdd, the below example illustrates the more complex alternative way of find and add:

 <pre>